 Lodging will be organized in one of the dormitories of the University of Tartu with faculty and students living in the same building.

 If SMTB-2021 is online, we will do our best to help all students resolve all technical issues before the season starts.

 To participate in SMTB-2021, in case it is offline, the students will require a valid travel passport or other document that allows students to enter Estonia and stay there during the school.
 Some non-EU students will also require a Schengen visa.
-The lack of a visa and travel passport at the time of application should not affect anyone’s decision to apply.
 There will be plenty of time to receive a passport after the admission decisions for SMTB are sent out.
 The SMTB staff will offer all the necessary support and paperwork and, whenever appropriate, will offer financial assistance to cover the costs of the visa application fee and the travel to the nearest visa service center.

 The School of Molecular and Theoretical Biology does not discriminate, in the admission process or otherwise, on the basis of race, color, religion, national origin, sex, marital status, age, sexual orientation, disability or any other potentially discriminatory factors or circumstances.